 In partnership with Ramsey County, Bethesda will help address the homelessness crisis, providing shelter this winter to hundreds of Minnesotans, giving people necessary space to rebuild their lives while helping to reduce COVID-19 spread among the unsheltered.
 Ramsey County leaders will address a lease agreement for the Bethesda facility beginning this week at their board meeting.
 We should all be proud to once again partner with community leaders to address a serious and important need.

 Our innovative and successful cohorting approach to caring for COVID-19 patients will continue, with a centralized COVID-19 unit located at St. Joseph’s Hospital.
 Over the next several weeks, COVID-19 patients housed at Bethesda will be transferred to St. Joseph’s.
-We are maintaining our COVID-19 capacity in the ICU and with our med/surg beds.
 COVID-19 care will continue at St. Joseph’s through 2021, or as long as community need requires.
-Southdale Hospital will continue to serve as a backup site should case levels require it.

 For more than a year, we have been actively working with stakeholders in St. Paul and the East Metro to understand how to best meet the community’s needs.
 We know that an acute care hospital – that sits within blocks of three other acute care facilities and two other emergency departments – does not appropriately meet the needs of the community.
 In fact, Minnesota Hospital Association data shows that 72 percent of the cases in our emergency room were considered "potentially preventable visits" with appropriate primary care.
 Our current care model is providing the wrong kind of care in the wrong setting, at high cost to us and inappropriate care for patients.